-This report was prepared by the Institute of Public Health/Secretariat for HIV/AIDS in close collaboration with all members of National HIV/AIDS Commission/ especially with the members of NAC, which are part of civil sector and UN Theme Group/ UNICEF, WHO, UNDP and UNAIDS.
+This report was prepared by the Institute of Public Health/Secretariat for HIV/AIDS in close collaboration with all members of National HIV/AIDS Commission/ especially with the members of NAC from NGO.

-Montenegro is a low prevalence country with an estimated HIV prevalence of 0.01%.
+Montenegro is a low prevalence country with an estimated HIV prevalence of 0.02% in the end of 2012.
 The first HIV infection was registered in 1989.
-According to data released by the Institute of Public Health (IPH), the cumulative number of people registered with HIV by the end of 2011 was 128, of whom 35 persons diagnosed with AIDS have died.
-However, the Institute of Public Health estimated that there were 463 (range 300 to 500) people living with HIV at the end of 2011 using the World Health Organisation (WHO) methodology for HIV estimations and regional trends suggest the potential for an increase in HIV transmission.
+According to data released by the Institute of Public Health (IPH), the cumulative number of people registered with HIV by the end of 2013 was 152, of whom 39 persons diagnosed with AIDS have died.
+However, the Institute of Public Health estimated that there were 473 (range 300 to 500) people living with HIV at the end of 2012 using the World Health Organisation (WHO) methodology for HIV estimations and regional trends suggest the potential for an increase in HIV transmission.
 According to this estimate, 20,4% of all infected are women.